All Episodes

 Your guiding light through times of trouble, confusion, murkiness, tumult, despair, and even the good times.

-I want to I want to analyze this in conjunction or connection with what is happening in Iran right now, because we've uh they're mocking us, folks.
+I want to analyze this in conjunction or connection with what is happening in Iran right now because they're mocking us, folks.

-Uh it would appear to a casual observer that we are losing this battle of wills or wits with uh with Iran.
+It would appear to a casual observer that we are losing this battle of wills or wits with Iran.

 Over the past weeks, many politicians and diplomats have publicly urged the Bush administration to engage Tehran.